This page provides troubleshooting tips for making an ADB connection to Fuchsia devices.

 for the connection.

-There are a few ways this command can fail to work, this page includes guidance for addressing the common cases.
+However, there are a few ways this command can fail to work, and this page includes guidance for addressing common issues.

 When multiple Android devices are connected to your development machine or when